ugexe/zef/README.md

 distribution, and then stops program execution.
 This allows you modify or look at the source code before manually continuing the install via `zef install .`

-Note that the path to any dependencies that needed to be fetched will be set in env at **PERL6LIB**, so you should be able to run any build scripts, tests, or complete a manual install without having to specify their locations.
+Note that the path to any dependencies that needed to be fetched will be set in env at **RAKULIB**, so you should be able to run any build scripts, tests, or complete a manual install without having to specify their locations.

 #### **browse** $identity \[bugtracker | homepage | source\]